About St. Bernard Parish

 Business & Licensing

 Business licensing and registration in St. Bernard Parish involves multiple levels of government.
-Local business licenses and occupational permits are issued by the St. Bernard Parish Permit Department, located at 8201 West Judge Perez Drive, Chalmette, LA 70043, phone (504) 278-4389.
-Businesses operating in St. Bernard Parish must obtain a parish occupational license, with fees varying by business type and gross receipts.
-The Clerk of Court, at 1101 West St.
+Local business licenses and occupational permits are issued by St Bernard Parish Permit Department, located at 8201 West Judge Perez Drive, Chalmette, LA 70043 Businesses operating in Chalmette must obtain a parish occupational license, with fees varying by business type and gross receipts.
+The Clerk of Court, at 1101 West Chalmette area Highway, handles the recording of trade names (doing business as or DBA filings) and other business related documents.

 - For formal business entity registration including corporations, limited liability companies, partnerships, and nonprofit organizations, businesses must register with the Louisiana Secretary of State Commercial Division.